lholliger/bytebeam/README.md

 **This is in no way ready for deployment!**

-Note: This readme is not updated for 0.3.0 yet.
+Note: This readme is as of 0.2.0 and is not updated!
+Some parts should work but this does not include the new authentication features

 ## Background